-We have several methods that we can use to identify the cause of your chest pain.
+ER trained board-certified physicians at SignatureCare Emergency Center ERs have several ways to diagnose and identify the cause of your chest pain.
 These include:

-- Coronary angiogram – This test allows us to see your arteries and any blockages that may be affecting blood flow.
-We will use a catheter to inject dye, and then an X-ray machine will take images of the dye’s movement through your arteries.
+Coronary Angiogram – This test allows us to see arteries and any blockages that may be affecting blood flow.
+We use a catheter to inject dye, and then an X-ray machine will take images of the dye’s movement through your arteries.

-- Chest CT scans – A CT scan of your chest will allow us to see a cross-sectional image of your heart, which will give us more detailed information about its size and function.
+Chest CT Scans – A CT scan of your chest allows us to see a cross-sectional image of your heart, which gives us more detailed information about its size and function.
 You will lie on a table that moves into the tunnel of the CT machine, and the machine will use X-rays to capture images of your chest.